Khalil Mack: Chicago Bears

-2018 season
+2018

-On September 1, 2018, following Mack's holdout through the entire preseason, the Raiders traded him, a 2020 second-round pick (Cole Kmet), and a conditional fifth-round draft pick in 2020 (condition failed, turned into a 2020 seventh-round pick, Arlington Hambright) to the Chicago Bears for 2019 (24th overall, Josh Jacobs) and a 2020 first-round pick (19th overall, Damon Arnette), as well as a 2019 sixth-round pick and a 2020 third-round pick (Bryan Edwards).
-Shortly after the trade, Mack signed a six-year extension with the Bears worth $141 million featuring $90 million guaranteed, becoming the highest-paid defender in NFL history.
+On September 1, 2018, following Mack's holdout through the entire preseason, the Raiders traded him, a 2020 second-round pick (Cole Kmet), and a conditional 2020 fifth-round draft pick (eventually turned into a 2020 seventh-round pick, Arlington Hambright) to the Chicago Bears for a 2019 first-round pick (24th overall, Josh Jacobs) and a 2020 first-round pick (19th overall, Damon Arnette), as well as a 2019 sixth-round pick (later traded along with Kelechi Osemele to the New York Jets) and a 2020 third-round pick (Bryan Edwards).
+Shortly after the trade, Mack signed a six-year extension with the Bears worth $141 million ($90 million guaranteed), becoming the highest-paid defender in NFL history.

-On September 9, 2018, Mack made his Bears debut on Sunday Night Football against the Green Bay Packers.
-In the second quarter of the game, he recorded a strip-sack on backup quarterback DeShone Kizer, who was playing in relief of Aaron Rodgers due to a knee injury.
+On September 9, 2018, Mack made his Bears debut on Sunday Night Football in the season-opener against the Packers.
+During the second quarter, he recorded a strip-sack on backup quarterback DeShone Kizer, who was playing in relief of Aaron Rodgers due to a knee injury.
 Later in the same quarter, he intercepted a pass from Kizer and returned it for a 27-yard touchdown.
-The Bears narrowly lost on the road 24–23.
-He became the first player since 1982 to record a sack, forced fumble, a fumble recovery, interception, and touchdown in one half.
-It was also his second time recording a sack, forced fumble, fumble recovery, interception and touchdown in a single game that dated back to Week 12 of the 2016 season.
-In his second game with the Bears, Mack recorded four tackles and a strip-sack of Russell Wilson during a 24–17 Monday Night Football victory over the Seattle Seahawks.
-Mack continued his excellent play the following week, recording five tackles and a strip-sack on Josh Rosen in a narrow 16–14 road victory over the Arizona Cardinals, the first player to record strip-sacks in three straight games since Mack himself did it in 2016.
-During a Week 4 48–10 victory over the Tampa Bay Buccaneers, Mack recorded four tackles and another strip-sack.
+The Bears narrowly lost on the road 24–23 after Rodgers returned.
+Mack became the first player since 1982 to record a sack, forced fumble, a fumble recovery, interception, and touchdown in one half.
+It was also his second time recording a sack, forced fumble, fumble recovery, interception and touchdown in a single game.
+In his second game with the Bears, Mack had four tackles and strip-sacked of Russell Wilson during a 24–17 Monday Night Football victory over the Seattle Seahawks.
+He continued his excellent play the following week, recording five tackles and a strip-sack on Josh Rosen in a narrow 16–14 road victory over the Cardinals.
+This was the first time a player recorded strip-sacks in three straight games since Mack did it himself in 2016.
+During a Week 4 48–10 victory over the Buccaneers, Mack had four tackles and another strip-sack.
 He became the first player to record sacks and forced fumbles in four straight games since Colts outside linebacker Robert Mathis did so in 2005.
-Mack is also the first player to record forced fumbles in the first four games of a season since Jaguars defensive end Tony Brackens did so in 1999.
-On October 4, Mack was named NFC Defensive Player of the Month for September after recording 17 tackles, five sacks, four forced fumbles, two pass deflections, a fumble recovery, and an interception returned for a touchdown.
-Mack is the first Bears player to win this award since cornerback Charles Tillman in October 2012.
+Mack also became the first player to record forced fumbles in the first four games of a season since Jaguars defensive end Tony Brackens did so in 1999.
+Mack was named NFC Defensive Player of the Month for September after recording 17 tackles, five sacks, four forced fumbles, two pass deflections, a fumble recovery, and an interception returned for a touchdown.
+He was the first Bears player to win this award since cornerback Charles Tillman in October 2012.